Submit an online inquiry form regarding memory care.

 This relaxing and comfortable MSE room will offer soothing background music and peaceful sounds (e.g., birds singing, wind blowing, ocean waves, etc.), aroma therapy, visual displays including colorful and tactile artwork – to reduce agitation, anxiety and apathy and increase mobility and communication.

-Off of the kitchen and activity/dining room are safe, secure and accessible walking path, outdoor gardens and courtyards which will be used for activities and horticulture and healing therapy.
+Off of the kitchen and activity/dining areas are safe, secure and accessible walking paths, outdoor gardens and courtyards which will be used for activities and horticulture and healing therapy.

 Montefiore is working in partnership with Dr. Lori-Stevic-Rust, PH.D., ABPP, clinical health psychologist and dementia expert, as its program advisor for this new assisted living memory care program and pavilion.
 Dr. Stevic-Rust holds a doctoral degree in psychology, a master’s degree in community counseling and has been awarded a Diplomate from the American Board of Professional Psychology (ABPP) in Board Certified Clinical Health Psychology.
 She is a contributing writer for Cleveland Business Connects magazine and is a regular contributor to Fox 8 News and WKYC channel 3.
 Dr. Stevic-Rust is a national speaker on health-related topics with specialty areas in geriatrics and stress disorders.